Weld logo

 FME in Short

-FME (by Safe Software) is a data integration and transformation platform primarily focused on spatial and GIS data, but it also supports a wide range of non-spatial ETL.
-It provides a graphical workspace where users can build data pipelines, handling over 450 formats and applications, with strong data quality and validation capabilities.
+FME (by Safe Software) is a data integration and transformation platform with a strong focus on spatial and GIS data.
+It also supports a wide range of non-spatial ETL through a graphical workspace.
+With support for over 450 formats and applications, FME is well-suited for organizations needing advanced spatial transformations, validation, and complex data workflows.

 fme logo